-UPDATED 24Apr2020: I’m a cabinetmaker and wrote my first magazine article in 1988 for Canadian Home Workshop magazine, and over the 25+ years I contributed to this publication while it was still around, I wrote hundreds of times on woodworking and wood finishing.
-If I had to boil all this advice and direction down into one article, I couldn’t do much better than the five top woodworking tips you’ll find here.
-If you’re aiming to develop your woodworking and home renovation skills, I know for sure that these top tips are a great place to start:
+I’m a cabinetmaker by trade, and I wrote my first magazine article about woodworking in 1988.
+Since then I’ve written and edited thousands of articles on woodworking, and if I boiled some of my best advice down into one article, I couldn’t do much better than the five top woodworking tips you’ll find here.
+If you’re aiming to develop your woodworking and home renovation skills, I know for sure that these top tips are a great place to start.

 Woodworking Tip#1: Beware of Enthusiasm

 If it weren’t for enthusiasm, none of us would haul ourselves off the couch and make good things happen.
 But enthusiasm also has a big and hidden downside.
 It can get the better of you in subtle ways and quickly turn into impatience, especially when things aren’t going well in the shop.
 That’s why you need to beware of enthusiasm.

 Let’s say you run out of the ideal size of wood screws for a particular situation.
 Don’t let your enthusiasm to complete the project tempt you to make-do with what you’ve got on hand.
 Wait and get what you really need.
 The same advice applies when the glue bottle runs out, a board splits annoyingly, or you realize that you’ve got to go back and change things in a design that’s partially built.
 While enthusiasm is useful, don’t let it be your ultimate driving force.
 It’s not steady enough.
 The pursuit of quality is much more important and enduring.
 Learn to stop, back up, wait, then move forward.
 This is an essential craftsmanship skill.
 Good things will start happening in your workshop, home and yard if you make this discipline part of your life.